tratteria/website/content/docs/generating-and-verifying-trats/_index.md

 ## Verifying TraTs

 TraTs are verified using [Tratteria agents](https://github.com/tratteria/tratteria-agent), which are sidecar containers that run alongside microservice containers.

+Tratteria offers two methods to verify TraTs: [Interception](https://github.com/tratteria/tratteria-agent?tab=readme-ov-file#interception-mode) and [Delegation](https://github.com/tratteria/tratteria-agent?tab=readme-ov-file#delegation-mode).

+#### Interception Mode:

+In this mode, incoming requests are intercepted by the Tratteria agent, which verifies the TraTs and forwards the trat-verified requests to the microservice.

+#### Delegation Mode:

+In Delegation Mode, requests are not intercepted; instead, Tratteria agents' trat-verification API must be called with request data to verify TraTs.
+This mode is suitable for environments where intercepting requests is not possible or desired, for example, in environments with a service mesh that is already intercepting incoming requests.

 For details on how to verify TraTs using Tratteria agents, visit [Tratteria agents readme](https://github.com/tratteria/tratteria-agent).

 &nbsp;